Renfrew High School: Description

 In an inspection report of May 2018, Education Scotland described the school.
 They found the school was good; the headteachers gave strong leadership of school improvement, and his work with staff to embed a positive culture which benefits all young people.
 There was very effective use of information about young people’s wellbeing which ensured that their needs were well met, and that they make good progress.
 There was a very positive environment for pupil support especially those with additional needs.
 This and the commitment of all the staff to promoting 'nurturing and inclusive relationships' across the school, led to improved outcomes for all young people.
 The inspectors noticed improvement in the proportion of young people achieving a range of Higher passes in S5 and S6.

 Notable alumni

-Former pupils and teachers include the poet Douglas Dunn, a close associate of Philip Larkin at Hull University, who lived in Inchinnan and attended Renfrew High School in the 1950s, and the composer Alan Fleming-Baird, SNP politician Derek Mackay also attended the school.
+Former pupils and teachers include the poet Douglas Dunn, a close associate of Philip Larkin at Hull University, who lived in Inchinnan and attended Renfrew High School in the 1950s, Mitchell Lawrie, the Youth Darts Player, and the composer Alan Fleming-Baird, SNP politician Derek Mackay also attended the school.
 Former Rangers Footballer Andy Halliday also went to Renfrew High as well.